Attackers launch coordinated strikes in Afghan capital with bombs, bullets

-KABUL (Reuters) - Gunmen set off at least three explosions in the Afghan capital, Kabul, on Wednesday and then battled the security forces from buildings they occupied in the latest in a spate of violence to rock the city.
+KABUL (Reuters) - Gunmen set off at least three explosions in the Afghan capital, Kabul, on Wednesday and then battled security forces from buildings they occupied in the latest in a spate of violence to rock the city.

-At least six people were wounded, said health ministry spokesman Wahidullah Majroh, adding the casualty toll was likely to rise.
+Six wounded were brought into the trauma hospital run by Italian medical aid group Emergency, of whom one was dead on arrival.
+Health ministry spokesman Wahidullah Majroh said the casualty toll was likely to rise once security forces were able to get a clearer picture of the attack.

+As police cordoned off part of the city’s main commercial area, an official from a branch of Afghanistan International Bank reached by telephone said customers were sheltering in the bank premises as gunfire continued in the street outside.

 Afghanistan’s Western-backed government is fighting an intensifying war with both the Taliban and the Islamic State that has turned much of Kabul into a high security zone of concrete blast walls and razor wire.

+Islamic State claimed responsibility of one of the three blasts on its Amaq new agency but many officials doubt the group, which has its stronghold in a remote eastern border region of Nangarhar province, has the capacity to mount such complex attacks.

+A senior Afghan security official said intelligence services believe the Haqqani network, a militant group affiliated to the Taliban which has a long record of urban attacks, was the real organiser of the attack.

-The first blast was near a police station in western Kabul’s Dasht-e-Barchi district, at around midday, said police spokesman Hashmat Stanekzai.
+The initial blast on Wednesday hit a police station in western Kabul’s Dasht-e-Barchi district, at around midday, said police spokesman Hashmat Stanekzai.

-Minutes later, two back-to-back explosions went off in the central Shar-e-Naw commercial district.
+Minutes later, two back-to-back explosions went off in Shar-e Naw, the city’s main business district, near the office of a travel agency that processes visa applications for India.

-Najib Danish, spokesman for interior ministry, said police were battling an unknown number of gunmen in both Dasht-e-Barchi and Shar-e-Naw.
+Najib Danish, spokesman for interior ministry, said gunmen had followed the blasts and fought intense gunbattles with security forces from nearby buildings.

-“A number of gunmen at both sites under attack are engaged with the security forces,” Danish said.

 A senior official at the Indian embassy confirmed that one blast took place outside a travel company’s office and many security guards were injured.